frederickaplan/fdh/files/PART2/fdh-2-7.md

 3) But other forms of “similarities” exist

+## Definition

 We have seen what a Writing System is.
 What are Image systems?

+> Definition : An Image system is a graph of connected digital images and a set of rules for deciding when two images are linked.

 ## Homologous pairs and Physical closure